Ash-5p/dark-castle-lite/README.md

 - [![Heroku](https://img.shields.io/badge/Heroku-grey?logo=heroku&logoColor=430098)](https://www.heroku.com) used for hosting the deployed back-end site.
 - [![Bootstrap](https://img.shields.io/badge/Bootstrap-grey?logo=bootstrap&logoColor=7952B3)](https://getbootstrap.com) used as the front-end CSS framework for modern responsiveness and pre-built components.
 - [![ChatGPT](https://img.shields.io/badge/ChatGPT-grey?logo=chromatic&logoColor=75A99C)](https://chat.openai.com) used to help debug, troubleshoot, and explain things.
+- [pep8](https://pep8ci.herokuapp.com/) used to check the Python script for compliance with PEP8 requirements.
 - [Lucidchart](https://www.lucidchart.com/) used to make flow diagrams for mapping the app's logic
+- [GIMP](https://www.gimp.org/) used to remove background from title image of README.
+- [Ezgif](https://ezgif.com/) used to ccreate GIFs for readme file.

 ## Data Model